lana-z/201-11-duck/README.md

 * WEDNESDAY:
 * Fixed the chart display by changing to canvas tag and fixed array problems.
 * Need to style the chart.

+* Chart styled.
+* Added js for Show Results button to hide until number of clicks reached but not displaying correctly after the clicks are reached, so commented that code block out.